Avg. Monthly Net Salary (USD) in Georgia

 Georgia's wage trajectory follows its GDP growth path.
 With sustained real growth, the average net salary could reach the USD 900–1,200 range within a decade.
 Rising wages are gradually driving up service prices: Tbilisi is no longer as inexpensive as it was in 2018–2019.

-Conclusion: Score 54/100 places Georgia in the global middle tier, comparable to Armenia, Paraguay and Botswana.
+Conclusion: Score 9/100 places Georgia far below the top income countries, comparable to Armenia, Paraguay and Botswana.
 Wages are below EU average, but combined with significantly lower living costs, Georgia offers Western expats an attractive purchasing power arbitrage.
 The rapid wage growth trajectory signals this window is gradually closing.